Mau Marcelo: 2006: Philippine Idol: The Final 12

 Marcelo also recorded a title track under Sony BMG include singles on the Philippine Idol: The Final 12 CD: "Minsan Lang Kitang Iibigin" (solo) and "Kaleidoscope World" (the group song featuring the top 12 finalists).

 Following the success of her tilt as the first Philippine Idol CD-EP entitled On My Own was released on January 2, 2007, by Sony BMG as part of her prize in Philippine Idol.
 Besides the title track ("Try It on My Own", which was her Idol "winning piece"), the EP includes two other songs Marcelo performed on Philippine Idol ("Love Takes Time" and "Minsan Lang Kitang Iibigin"/ I Will Love You Only Once), as well as "Minus One" versions of these songs.

-2007: I Shine For You
+2007: I Shine for You

-In late 2007, a second album was also released Sony BMG as Marcelo's first full-length album for entitled I Shine For You.
+In late 2007, a second album was also released Sony BMG as Marcelo's first full-length album entitled I Shine for You.
 She said that the title track best describes her struggles during Philippine Idol as well as her way of thanking her fans for their unwavering support.
 The album also includes a song penned by popular composer Vehnee Saturno entitled "Sino Ba Naman Ako" (Who Am I To...), which was used as one of the theme songs in the Filipino-dubbed broadcast of Come Back Soon-ae on GMA Network (the other one being "Minsan Lang Kitang Iibigin").
 The album was launched on GMA's variety show SOP.